Polyester resins are reinforced with epoxy, which is similar to polyesters and has properties similar to epoxy.

 Most conventional vinyl esters are made by esterifying a dioxide resin floors with an unsaturated monocarboxylic acid.
 They can be cured by free radical reaction alone or dissolved in a monomer such as a styrene to obtain a liquid resin.
 In this case, the vinyl ester can be used like polyester resin.

 Vinyl ester resins have much better toughness and chemical resistance than polyester resins.
 The main epoxy chain made of vinyl ester creates toughness and increases the tensile length.
 The molecular mass of vinyl ester resins depends on the type of epoxy used.
-Because of this, the tensile strength, elongation, softening point, and reactivity of the final resin are determined by the molecular mass and initial structure.
+Because of this, the tensile strength, elongation, softening point, and reactivity of the final resin flooring for homes are determined by the molecular mass and initial structure.
 This makes it possible to design different properties for different applications.
 Vinyl ester resins have good chemical resistance compared to unsaturated polyesters.